lfortin/node-cgi-core/README.md

 ###  filePath

-File path where the cgi files are located.
+File path where the CGI files are located.
 Default: process.cwd()

 ###  extensions

-Object containing file extension values, for given interpreter paths.
+Object containing file extension values for given interpreter paths.
+If no interpreter path is found for a file extension, the CGI script will be called as a standalone executable.
 Default:
 ```javascript
 {